An Aussie's Cycling Holiday with ComoLagoBike & the Don Guanella Community

 In planning for this trip I harboured the idea of visiting the Community Casa Don Guanella, but didn't know how to best organize a way to see it.
 In the meantime a couple of yard sales at home raised a few hundred euro to donate if the chance arose.

 On talking up my return to Lake Como and Il Perlo, my Australian "Ghisallo dreaming" friend could not miss this opportunity to finally go.
-So this May we met at Il Perlo and with Casey and Luca, the guides from ComoLagoBike, we made some incredible rides through the Valvarrone and Valsassina valleys, over the Passo del Agueglio, up the switchbacks to Monterone (the smallest town in Italy) and of course the pilgrimage up the Ghisallo and the Muro di Sormano climbs, then cruising round the lake or a ferry ride back to Il Perlo.
+So this May we met at Il Perlo, and with the guides from ComoLagoBike, we made some incredible rides through the Valvarrone and Valsassina valleys, over the Passo del Agueglio, up the switchbacks to Monterone (the smallest town in Italy) and of course the pilgrimage up the Ghisallo and the Muro di Sormano climbs, then cruising round the lake or a ferry ride back to Il Perlo.
 On return we were greeted by Carlo's excited face awaiting our ride reports with lunch ready outside on the patio.
 My favourite after ride activity was walking to the beautiful stream behind the hotel to cool the aching legs.
 The area is filled with amazing walking trails, but beware they are steep and you're guaranteed to get lost.
 No sweat, that is the idea and a local will point you home.

 An unexpected surprise was how wonderful to see Boktor still working 2 years later at Il Perlo, now as a head chef with perfect Italian and improved English.
 Complimenti Carlo!
-Inspired, and with Carlo and Luca's help, a visit to see Don Agostino and the Community Casa Don Guanella in Lecco was quickly arranged.
+Inspired, and with Carlo's help, a visit to see Don Agostino and the Community Casa Don Guanella in Lecco was quickly arranged.
 We visited the Casa where, proudly and graciously, Don Agostino gave us a tour and showed us the amazing art works the children produced and sold.
 Great, Christmas shopping done!!
 We had the privilege of accompanying him and his fellow priests in prayers.
 Not being Catholic was no barrier for feeling the sincerity and spirit governing the works of the Community.
 The next day we also visited the associated farm on a hill above Lecco where the students learned skills in horticulture, irrigation, farm animal management, viniculture, and more.
 Don Agostino has great ideas and amazing supporters, such as Tour de France winner and fellow Aussie, Cadel Evans.
 Imagine my shock when Don Agostino rings Cadel and hands me the phone for a chat!
 We both sang the praises of Don Agostino, and Cadel offered to try and ride with us if we return.
 You can be sure I will!

 Don Agostino, Carlo, and the staff of ComoLagoBike are organizing the Granfondo Don Guanella on October 8, 2017, which Cadel and other past cycling legends support and will be attending.
 I hope to put it on my calendar one year.